So you wanna be a rap superstar…

 It comes packaged with a shock mount and a briefcase.
 If you don’t need them, there is also a version with just the mic, which saves you a bit of money.
 It is available in satin nickel and matte black and it comes with a 2-year warranty.

-The TLM 103 is a large diaphragm microphone that features an extremely low self-noise level of just 7 dB(A), which allows it to pick up even the most barely audible nuances.
+The TLM 103 is a large diaphragm condenser microphone that features an extremely low self-noise level of just 7 dB(A), which allows it to pick up even the most barely audible nuances, but none of the background noise.
 It has a wide frequency range from 20 Hz to 20 kHz and a high sound pressure level capability up to 138 dB, so it can handle even the loudest rappers yelling right into it.

 The TLM 103 has a very broad presence boost in the area of 6 to 15 kilohertz.
 This helps your voice cut through the mix.
 The mic works with a transformerless output stage that ensures a clean sound that is as close as possible to the original source, with a powerful bass transmission at even the lowest frequencies.

 There are better microphones than the TLM 103 from Neumann, but they cost ten times as much.
-For most of us this price level is as much as we’re willing to spend (more, actually) and in this price range, the German-made TLM 103 is the Rolls Royce of microphones.
+For most of us this price level is as much as we’re willing to spend (more, actually) and in this price range, the German-made TLM 103 is the Rolls Royce of microphones for recording rap.
 It will take your rap recordings to the next level.

 - Extremely high-quality sound as close as possible to the original source